 Often when I am tired there is some slipping, as if the the energy necessary to sustain my fear and guilt and anxiety – that mode of thinking A Course in Miracles calls the ego – cannot be borne, and so is set aside, and in its place appears a quiet awareness, a natural and serious happiness.

 And so I sit by the window as the sun is eclipsed by the horizon, books scattered around me, and stare not at the poems and prose but rather outside to where laundry strung along the clothesline fills with fading sunlight and wind, the sleeves of our shirts reaching for the sky, while beneath them, in flailing shadows, chickadees and mourning doves scavenge for seeds.

 Does the mind clear a little?
 Or soften?
 Something happens.

 The ego is trying to teach you how to gain the whole world and lose your own soul.
 The Holy Spirit teaches that you cannot lose your soul and there is no gain in the world, for of itself it profits nothing (T-12.VI.1:1-2).

 There is such a patient and reassuring loveliness in those clear simple sentences.
 We cannot lose our souls.
-Two thousand years we’ve been fighting to save them, enmeshed in a fierce battle with eternal stakes, lashed on by Cotton Mather’s stern prose and Jonathan Edwards’ “sinners in the hands of an angry God” and it was all for naught.
+Two thousand years we’ve been fighting to save them, enmeshed in a fierce battle with eternal stakes, lashed on by Cotton Mather’s stern prose and Jonathan Edwards’ “Sinners in the Hands of an Angry God” and it was all for naught.
 There was always another way.
+Bill Thetford was right.

-A Course in Miracles comes along and says our spiritual warfare was an error.
-More, it was an illusion, altogether without effect.
+A Course in Miracles comes along and says our spiritual warfare is an error.
+More, it is an illusion, altogether without effect.
 A wisp of cloud trailing off to nowhere.
 That which is does not set conditions.
 Therefore there are no consequences.

 Can you imagine it?
 No consequences?
 If we believed it, we would instantly be at peace, our concepts of right and wrong not even a dim memory.

 But we don’t believe it: we play at believing it.
 We say it – or write it – but it remains an idea, an ideal, a goal.
 We’ll get to it someday.